omnimeta/SpotifyAutoModerator/README.md

 $> ./test.sh
 ```

-To run a subset of tests, provide the test filenames as arguments to the `test.sh` script, e.g.:
+To run a subset of tests, provide the test filenames as arguments to the `test.sh` script, for example:
 ``` shell
 $> ./test.sh test_integrity_manager.py test_playlist_cleaner.py
 ```